ishamieSD/memo_rep/README.md

 ## Notes for specific functions

+### outlier\_chopperC\_nonincl:
-outlier\_chopperC\_nonincl: two of the inputs needed, "data\_out" and "data\_raw", can be obtained from the following files (for NY394 specifically):
+Two of the inputs needed, "data\_out" and "data\_raw", can be obtained from the following files (for NY394 specifically):
 - data\_out: /space/mdeh4/1/halgdev/projects/xjiang/data\_rep/NY\_EEG/NY394/NY394\_D4\_morn\_clin1\_HGPsmoothed.mat
 - data\_raw: /space/mdeh4/1/halgdev/projects/xjiang/data\_rep/NY\_EEG/NY394/NY394\_D4\_morn\_clin1\_raw\_matrix.mat

+### outlier\_unifier:
-outlier\_unifier: similar to the function above, two of the inputs needed can be found in the above paths. "unifier" also outputs a 61x1 cell containing HGP peak outlier indices for peaks that occur within clean time bins.
+Similar to the function above, two of the inputs needed can be found in the above paths. "unifier" also outputs a 61x1 cell containing HGP peak outlier indices for peaks that occur within clean time bins.

 NY394 good channel labels are also in the above folder.